VinithKrishnan/RosettacodeForRust/README.md

 # RosettacodeForRust
-Contributions made to Unimpimented Tasks in RosettaCode in the programming language Rust
+Contributions made to Unimplimented Tasks in RosettaCode in the programming language Rust